What is Meditation

 The Diamond Merchant and the Thief

 Another Indian folktale tells of how a famous thief and a diamond merchant met on a long train journey.
+Papaji loved to tell that story.
 The thief had carefully spied on the diamond merchant and had booked a reservation in the same sleeping car compartment as the merchant.
 This story was told to me by a local shopkeeper in Main Bazar as we sat on plastic stools under a banyan tree at sunset, sipping masala chai.
 As with all great wandering tales, this ancient story was now adapted to an India that had become one of the world's largest train nations by the English colonial power...
 But back to the story...
 After a few hours of travel, the diamond merchant recognized the famous thief and now feared for the upcoming night.

 As night fell and the diamond merchant could no longer resist sleep, aided by a masala chai with a sleeping pill, the master thief began searching for the diamond merchant's diamonds.
 The thief searched all night but, to his great surprise, didn't find the diamonds.
 When the two traveling companions approached the end of their journey the next day, the master thief gathered his courage and asked the diamond merchant:

-"How did you manage to hide the diamonds from me?
+'How did you manage to hide the diamonds from me?
 It has never happened before that I couldn't find what I was looking for.
-My professional honor as a master thief has suffered a serious blow."
-The diamond merchant replied, "I recognized you as the famous thief.
-That's why I hid the bag of diamonds in your own pocket."
+My professional honor as a master thief has suffered a serious blow.'
+The diamond merchant replied, 'I recognized you as the famous thief.
+That's why I hid the bag of diamonds in your own pocket.'

-The embodied life of attention is like the diamonds in the thief's pocket.
+Consciousness is like the diamonds in the thief's pocket.
 We live in our attentive bodies every moment, yet paradoxically, it reveals itself so close to us that we aren't really aware of it and therefore don't value it.
 Often, these eternal autonomous bodily repetitions, such as heartbeats, breathing, falling asleep, waking up, etc., are small events.

 Nevertheless, within the close-sensed micro-life of the body lies a wonderful key to freedom.
 Here comes the headline of the first of the wonderful secrets from my own mundane pocket-philosophical observatory: By becoming conscious and attentive to my close-sensed everyday life, hidden by the dulling effect of repetition and lack of recognizing distance, I can transform my indifferent life into equanimity.

-"If you can spend a perfectly useless afternoon in a perfectly useless manner, you have learned to live." - Lin Yutang
+'If you can spend a perfectly useless afternoon in a

 The key to knowing, feeling, and being infinitely vast lies hidden and forgotten in the infinitely indifferent.
 To live Meditation is to attentively and consciously discover and then live both the eternally repeating and thus eternally constant, and that which is too close to comprehend.

-Achieve greatness in small things...
+'Achieve greatness in small things...

-In the universe, great actions are made up of small ones.
+In the universe, great actions are made up of small ones.'

 Tao teh King, Lao Tzu - 63

-The outstanding journey of innerstanding did indeed lead me to make big decisive jumps in order to change my situation.
+The outstanding journey of 'innerstanding' did indeed lead me to make big decisive jumps in order to change my situation.
 However, it also led in the opposite direction.
 At the other end of the scale I found the god of small things.
 There's a saying that 'the devil is in the details,' and I've found this to be true.
 By heightening my awareness of the small, everyday things in and around my body, I've gradually made each day, this moment and tomorrow, incrementally better than the yesterdays.

 All larger things are composed of smaller ones.
 In my meditative journey towards heightened awareness, I often uncovered the most profound truths concealed within the simplest of things.